When to plant Lavender in Forsyth County, GA

 Forsyth County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 22 and first fall frost is November 13.

-Forsyth County County sits in USDA Zone 8a.
+Forsyth County sits in USDA Zone 8a.
 Lavender grows reliably in zones 5a through 9b, so it's a good fit here.

-Can Lavender grow in Forsyth County County's climate?
+Can Lavender grow in Forsyth County's climate?

 Your Forsyth County Garden Planner — Free